devleaks/storyrevealerjs/README.md

-Note: When a page is made of more than one column, decorating elements of the **first** column are taken into account for decorating the entire page (background image, video, or additional classes.)
+Note: When a page is made of more than one column, decorating elements of the **first** column are taken into account for decorating the entire page (background image, video, animation, or additional classes.)

 A column is a list of content properties.